NIFTY 5022,1500.42%

 Valuation Discount15%

-Core metric: P/FCF vs. thresholds, EV/EBITDA vs. thresholds
+Core metric: P/FCF vs. thresholds · EV/EBITDA vs. thresholds

-Score = 60% × f(P/FCF) + 40% × f(EV/EBITDA) · DCF used as qualitative overlay only
+Score = 60% × f(P/FCF) + 40% × f(EV/EBITDA) · DCF retained as qualitative overlay only

 Business Quality15%